volcanicminds/playbook/personal-growth.md

 To support this balance, we've established the following days for recharging batteries:

-- Your birthday: an extra paid day off.
+- Birthdate: an extra paid day off.
-- Mental health day: a paid day off (usable in spring or autumn).
+- Mental health day: two paid days off, usable in spring or autumn.
-- San Giovanni (patron saint of Turin): June 24th, paid day off.
+- San Giovanni (patron saint of Turin): June 24th, a paid day off.
-- Volunteer/cultural/education days: up to 3 unpaid days off.
+- Flexible days: up to three unpaid days off for personal development, cultural activities, or volunteering.

-However, we ask that employees plan these days in advance to avoid issues with customers, partners, or colleagues.
+However, we ask that employees plan these days with their manager in advance to avoid issues with customers, partners, or colleagues.

 ## Leave days, vacation days